moding-il/bizdoc.core/README.md

 ##### Mapping a cube

-Map a form model to a cube by annotating the `CubeMapping` attribute.
+Map a form model to a cube by annotating one or more of your data model classes with the `CubeMapping` attribute.

 ```c#
 [CubeMapping(nameof(Amount), new [] { nameof(Year), nameof(Quarter), nameof(Month), nameof(Balance) })]